namitsinhaSOAR/marketplace/packages/README.md

 ### Key Superpowers (Features)

-*   **Effortless Integration Building & Deconstruction:** Easily convert your source code into the format required by the Google SecOps Marketplace, or deconstruct a built integration back into its source code format.
+*   **Effortless Integration Building & Deconstruction:** Convert your source code into the format required by the Google SecOps Marketplace, or deconstruct a built integration back into its source code format.
 *   **Automated Code Quality:** Keep your codebase clean and robust. `mp` integrates with tools like Ruff for formatting and linting your Python code, and Mypy for static type-checking, helping you catch potential issues early.
 *   **Streamlined Developer Workflow:** `mp` offers a suite of helpful commands to simplify common development tasks.
 It also leverages `uv` for fast and efficient dependency management.